Arxcis/ProgMatteKompendium/README.md

 ## Mission
 - Create a "to the point" kompendium, which covers all topics in the Mathematics for Programming IMT 1121 - spring 2017 NTNU Gjøvik
-- The kompendium should written in such a way that it will be useful to bring to the exam.
+- The kompendium should written in such a way that it will be a useful tool to bring on the exam.
 - Every topic should have a practical example with inline code and/or math - blocks.

 ## Recomended editors